microsoft/ApplicationInsights-node.js/README.md

 // Application Insights SDK setup....
 ```

+Alternatively, instead of using a configuration file, you can specify the entire content of the JSON configuration via the environment variable APPLICATIONINSIGHTS_CONFIGURATION_CONTENT.

 ### Sampling

 By default, the SDK will send all collected data to the Application Insights service.
 If you collect a lot of data, you might want to enable sampling to reduce the amount of data sent.
 Set the `samplingPercentage` field on the Config object of a Client to accomplish this.
 Setting `samplingPercentage` to 100 (the default) means all data will be sent, and 0 means nothing will be sent.